Creative Mindset: A Simple Guide to a Creative Mindset

 You have probably heard of a fixed mindset and a growth mindset.

 A fixed mindset is when you believe your qualities are what you are born with and are not changeable.
 It is what it is.
-You are what you are.
+You are who you are.

 A growth mindset is the opposite.
 If you believe you can change and learn new abilities with work, then you have a growth mindset.